top of page

 • Treatment of co-occurring mental health conditions

-• Nutritional rehabilitation and physical health restoration
+• Nutritional rehabilitation

-• Medication management for addiction and mental health
+• Medication management

 Therapeutic Intensive Phase:

-• Individual therapy 2-3 times weekly
+• Individual therapy sessions 2-3 times weekly

 • Group therapy participation

-• Family therapy and relationship work
+• Family therapy

-• Trauma processing and resolution
+• Trauma processing

 Support System Development: